 To celebrate, Respawn announced some new events for Apex Legends.
 First there's the prerequisite esports tournament sponsored by Twitch.
 It will take place on February 12 and February 19 for the biggest Twitch streamers.
 There's also a limited-time Valentine's Day themed event with romantic loot.
 This is the first limited-time event for Apex Legends, but expect more when the first season kicks off in March.
 There's also a rumored solo and duo modes incoming.

-There's a ton to get to grip with in the early goings of Apex Legends, which has undoubtedly taken the world by storm.
+There's a ton to get to grip with in the early goings of Apex Legends.
 You can check out our main Apex Legends tips page, or there's our Apex Legends weapons page, which details every single gun in the game.